-Once a baby is born, many dads aren’t sure how to help a new mom.
-To them, it seems as if all the baby wants is mom and her boobs.
+Once a baby is born, many dads aren’t sure how to help.
+To them, it seems as all the baby wants is mom and her boobs.
 It’s easy for dads to feel overwhelmed and helpless.
-They may feel clueless about what they can do to pitch in and help mom and baby.
-Remember that he can’t read your mind and may not know what you need.
+They’re often, honestly, clueless about what they can do to pitch in and help mom and baby.
+You need to remember that he can’t read your mind, so he doesn’t know what you need.
 This is why I have come up with a list of things I have told my clients’ husbands/partners to do when they bring their newborns home.

-Some of these things are physical help, but some involve emotional support.
+Some of these things are physical help, but some help emotionally, too.
 She needs all this to feel like she has a partner and is not alone.
-So, if you know a new, expecting dad who is unsure what to do, this advice will be essential.
-We’ll explore 10 ways for dads to help a new mom and share how dads can help with breastfeeding, taking care of the baby, and managing household duties.
+So, if you know a new, expecting dad who may be unsure what to do or how to help, share this article with him.

-10 Ways That Dads Can Help a New Mom
+How Dads Can Help a New Mom

 1. Tell Her She’s Doing a Great Job

 Many mothers doubt themselves and wonder if they are doing anything right.
 Encourage her and let her know that she’s doing a great job.
-Tell her you are proud of her and remind her how much you love her.
+Tell her you are proud of her, and remind her how much you love her.

-2. Ensure That She Eats Enough
+2. Make Sure That She Eats Enough

 3. Let Her Take a Bath or Shower (Uninterrupted)